manu042k/IR-project/README.md

 4. **Set up Reddit API credentials**

-You need to register an application on Reddit to get API credentials:
+Register an application on Reddit to get API credentials:

 - Go to https://www.reddit.com/prefs/apps
-- Click "create app" button at the bottom
+- Click "create app" at the bottom
 - Fill in the required information
 - Select "script" for the type of app

 Once you have your credentials, you can either:

 - Update them directly in `crawler/init_crawler.py`
-- Create a `.env` file in the root directory with the following content:
+- Or create a `.env` file in the root directory with:
   ```
   REDDIT_CLIENT_ID=your_client_id
   REDDIT_CLIENT_SECRET=your_client_secret